Dwork-type supercongruences through a creative $q$-microscope: Introduction

 when $r=1$, because $(\frac12)_k\equiv0\pmod p$ for $(p-1)/2<k\le p-1$; these `divergent' Ramanujan-type supercongruences were proved by Guillera and the second author \cite{GZ12} (while independently observed numerically by Sun \cite[Conjecture 5.1\,(ii)]{Su11}).
 The first author \cite{Gu20a} gave a $q$-analogue of \eqref{eq:div-1} and recorded \eqref{3k+1-a}, \eqref{3k+1-b} as conjectures.
 In this paper we prove the supercongruences \eqref{3k+1-a}, \eqref{3k+1-b} modulo $p^{3r}$ by establishing the following $q$-counterparts.

 \begin{theorem} Let $n>1$ be odd and $r\ge 1$.
 Then, modulo $[n^r]\prod_{j=1}^r\Phi_{n^j}(q)^2$,

 \end{theorem}

-Though $q$-supercongruences serve here as a principal tool for proving their non-$q$-counterparts, they have established themselves as an independent topic.
-For some recent development on $q$-supercongruences we refer the reader to the papers \cite{Go19,GG20,Gu18a,Gu18b,Gu19c,Gu20a,Gu20b,GPZ17,GS20a,GS20b,GS20c,GZ19a,GZ19b,NP18,St19,Ta13,Zu19}.
+Although $q$-supercongruences serve here as a principal tool for proving their non-$q$-counterparts, they have established themselves as an independent topic.
+For some recent developments on $q$-supercongruences we refer the reader to the papers \cite{Go19,Gu18a,Gu18b,Gu19c,Gu20a,Gu20b,Guo-mod4,Guo-rima,GPZ17,GS20a,GS20b,GS20c,GZ19a,GZ19b,LW,NP18,St19,Ta13,Zu19}.